Sitecore/jss/packages/sitecore-jss-angular-schematics/README.md

-# Sitecore JavaScript Services for Angular
+# Sitecore JavaScript Services Angular Schematics

 This module is provided as a part of Sitecore JavaScript Services.
+It contains Angular developer code generation schematics.

-Please consult LICENSE.txt file for details.
+Consult the [Sitecore JSS documentation](https://jss.sitecore.net) for further details.